 The Department of History began the Brown Bag Lunch Series in Fall 2009 as a means for faculty members to present new research projects or report on research trips to encourage dialogue within the department and the WMU community.
 The name was changed to the Ernst Breisach Faculty Research Colloquium Series in recognition of Dr. Ernst Breisach's contributions to scholarship and Western's research mission.

 Undergraduates have the opportunity find out more about their professors' research interests and graduate students can participate in scholarly debate.
-Faculty members in other departments who hold courtesy appointments in History have presented in the series from time to time.
 The format of these talks is based on a 45-minute presentation, followed by questions and answers.
 A lunch of pizza and pop is offered for presentation attendees courtesy of the Burnham-Macmillan Endowment.

 2013-14 Breisach Colloquium Series

 September 9 - Janelle Werner (Kalamazoo College), "And of His Own Will, He Promised to Turn Her From Their Home” College of Arts and Sciences International Conference Room, Second Floor Friedmann, 12:00-1:30 PM, Monday, 9 September 2013.